Skip to content

 Recommendation#

-Consider using zone-redundant load balancers deployed with Standard SKU.
+Consider using load balancers deployed across at least two availability zones.

 Examples#